tfiedor/tfiedor.github.io/_students/2019-03-bp-simon.md

 collection: students
 type: "Bachelors's Thesis"
 permalink: /students/2019-03-bp-simon
-date: 2020-06-16
 ---

-While this thesis was officialy supervised by Adam Rogalewicz (due some internal restrictions), I was the main supervisor of this whole thesis.
+Disclaimer: While this thesis was officially supervised by Adam Rogalewicz (due some internal restrictions), I was the main supervisor of this whole thesis.
+The goal of this thesis was to extend the capabilities of Perun with new models (besides so-far supported regression analysis) as well as new approaches to detect performance degradations in software.
+In particular, we come up with non-parametric models (models not dependent on other variables) such as regressograms, moving averages or kernel regressions; as well as methods for detecting performance issues based on integral computation or local statistics.

 ## Abstract